Comment Summaries Widget (EX)

 Understanding the Comment Summaries Widget

 Each comment summaries widget starts by giving you a chart showing the top 5 most mentioned topics found in Text iQ.
 Then you can scroll down to see more information about each topic.
-Finally, it’s important to keep in mind how Enhanced Anonymity and other privacy settings affect this widget.
+Finally, it’s important to keep in mind how Enhanced Confidentiality and other privacy settings affect this widget.

 Qtip: While we have guardrails in place and are continually refining our products, artificial intelligence may at times generate output that is inaccurate, incomplete, or outdated.
 Prior to using any output from Qualtrics’ AI features, you must review the output for accuracy and ensure that it is suitable for your use case.
 Output from Qualtrics’ AI features is not a substitute for human review or professional guidance.